astrodestroyergithub/DSA-COURSE/README.md

 * void DEQUEUE(struct Queue * Q)
 * void PEEK(struct Queue * Q)
 * void DISPLAY(struct Queue * Q)

-</br>The structure of the queue will be as follows:
-typedef struct Queue
+The structure of the queue will be as follows: typedef struct Queue
 {
     int * A;